 - Needs many skilled professionals

 Think of a large kitchen remodel.
 An example of a large project is knocking down a wall between the kitchen and dining room.
-Other large projects include: adding a prep sink, installing a bay window, or changing lighting.
+Other large projects include: adding a prep sink and installing a bay window.

 You need a general contractor unless: